 My Advance Care Plan

-You may wish to complete an Advance Care Plan to document your preferences and wishes for healthcare at the end of your life.
-An Advance Care Plan should be completed with the help of a health professional, and be the result of your thoughts and discussions with your family/whānau and loved ones.
+You may wish to complete an Advance Care Plan (ACPlan) to document your preferences and wishes for healthcare at the end of your life.
+An ACPlan should be completed with the help of a health professional and be the result of your thoughts and discussions with your family/whānau and loved ones.

-A health professional can explain to you the details of medical treatments for the very ill or injured, and talk you through the benefits and risks of these treatments.
-If you wish, they can lodge your Advance Care Plan on your electronic record, to be shared with other clinicians if and when it's needed (for example, if you are seriously injured or unwell and in hospital).
+A health professional can explain to you the details of medical treatments for the very ill or injured and talk you through the benefits and risks of these treatments.
+If you wish, they can lodge your ACPlan on your electronic health record, to be shared with other clinicians and your GP if and when it's needed (for example, if you are seriously injured or unwell and in hospital).

 Next stepsIf you are thinking about ACP, you should take the following actions:

 - Read My advance care plan and guide.

 - Spend some time thinking about what values and beliefs around end-of-life issues are important to you and consider discussing this with your family/whanau and loved ones.
 Specific issues to consider include:

 - Do you have a strong preference about where you die?

 - Do you have any specific religious beliefs or spiritual issues?

 - What concerns or fears do you have regarding the end of your life?